Awkward 10 Introvert Problems they won’t Speak of!

 2. Stage fear

 Trust me, speaking in front of a crowd (and making sense at the same time) can give anxiety even to the star squad of the college.
-So obviously, the quiet person who sits in the remotest bench is going to be cripplingly anxious and nervous.
+So obviously, the quiet person who sits on the remotest bench is going to be cripplingly anxious and nervous.

-Not stammering, trying to grip the shaking legs, trying not to sweat and most importantly, getting their name right is itself a huge achievement for them.
+Not stammering, trying to grip the shaking legs, trying not to sweat, and most importantly, getting their name right is itself a huge achievement for them.
 Kudos!

 3. People!